Stranger Things: Tales from '85: Animation

-Animation is handled by Flying Bark in Sydney; Netflix specifically called Flying Bark to bring the show to life.
-The visual style is high-quality computer-generated animation with an '80s flair; character designs feature “bigger heads and sculpted puppet-like faces,” and the color palette and textures are more vibrant and neon than the live-action show.
-Robles cites 1980s cartoons and young adult horror as major influences – for example, He-Man, Scooby-Doo, and especially The Real Ghostbusters (which he calls his “north star”).
-The production team also studied modern animated successes like Spider-Verse and Arcane, filtering those techniques through a retro sensibility.
-Prominent creature designer Carlos Huante (known for ET and Prometheus) was involved in creating the new monsters, indicating a darker, more Lovecraftian tone despite the family-friendly veneer.
+Animation is handled by Flying Bark Productions in Sydney.
+Robles cites 1980s cartoons and young adult horror as major influences, including He-Man and the Masters of the Universe, Scooby-Doo and especially The Real Ghostbusters (which he referred to as his "north star").
+The production team also studied modern animated successes like Spider-Man: Into the Spider-Verse and Arcane in creating the visual style.
+Prominent creature designer Carlos Huante, known for E.T. the Extra-Terrestrial and Prometheus, was involved in creating the new monsters.